Retatrutide and NAD+: Brief Overview

 - The depletion spiral never gains momentum

 This is the logic behind the combination: retatrutide creates the deficit and mobilizes fat; NAD+ helps preserve the capacity to oxidize it.
-The biochemistry here is established—beta-oxidation requires NAD+.
-What has not been tested in a controlled trial is whether supplementing NAD+ during GLP-1 therapy specifically prevents the fatigue wall.
+The biochemistry here is established: beta-oxidation requires NAD+.
+One nuance matters.
+Because the bottleneck is the NAD+/NADH ratio, supplying NAD+ helps most when the clearance side (Complex I throughput) is intact; where mitochondrial throughput is itself impaired, refilling the pool alone can push the ratio the wrong way, and the next layer is the mito-stack (SS-31 to restore Complex I) rather than more NAD+.⁸ What has not been tested in a controlled trial is whether supplementing NAD+ during GLP-1 therapy specifically prevents the fatigue wall.
 The mechanistic case is strong; the clinical proof is still emerging.

 For deeper understanding of NAD+ mechanisms, including the CD38/senescent cell loop that drives age-related depletion, see the complete NAD+ guide.